viv-sun/snapchat-election-ad-data-predict-impressions/README.md

 The coefficients and the intercept can be used to create our final formula to predict impressions.
 Please scroll down to see the formula.

 The p-values are really high for all three of the dependent variables, and are highest for the __Spend__ and __Run Time__.
 This was interesting since the smallest p-value was for the __Age Range__ variable, which I thought might be the one that has the highest p-value because of my simplifying the data.
+I gave the same value of 1.5 to a 17-19 age range and to a 17-40 age range; I did not weigh the ages involved, but the p-value was still the lowest out of the three variables.
 Still, the p-values for these three are all too high and mean that I cannot use these three variables for my final formula.
 This likely explains why the R squared is so low - I cannot use the three variables, so if the formula is just the intercept (y=m, m being a number and not a variable), it can't be very accurate.

 The F significance is 0.923, which means that the variables are not likely to be great contributors in terms of predicting impressions.

 ### Predicting Impressions: 2018
 ![alt text](https://github.com/viv-sun/snapchat-election-ad-data-predict-impressions/blob/master/Predicting%20Impressions%20-%202018%20Snapchat%20Data.jpg)

+In this formula, we can see that as the age range increases, that decreases the number of impressions.
+However, as the __Spend__ and the __Run Time__ increase, the number of impressions increase as well.
+We can tell from the higher coefficient for  __Run Time__  that __Run Time__ has a larger effect on the number of impressions than the __Spend__ variable.

 ### Predicting Impressions: 2020
 ![alt text](https://github.com/viv-sun/snapchat-election-ad-data-predict-impressions/blob/master/Predicting%20Impressions%20-%202020%20Snapchat%20Data.jpg)